Buck Hedges

 Philosophy and Work Ethic

-More importantly, my background has given the the ability to communicate effectively with any audience.
+My background has also given me the ability to relate to clients, no matter what their field, and to communicate effectively with any audience.

 I strive every day to live and work by the standards I hold dear: